 Watson ended up attending Brown University and completed her junior year as a transfer student at Oxford University.
 “My first two years at Brown weren’t easy, not because I was bullied or because anyone gave me a particularly hard time, but just because, you know, without the collegiate system … and at Brown everyone does completely different things and very much chooses their own path, which is great, but it’s also much more difficult, too.
 You’re not with a group of people all the time at one time,” the actress confessed in the interview.

-"But my mum particularly said, ‘Right, you’re going to go into these interviews and they’re going to ask you anything they feel like asking you, and every time they ask you a question, think about whether you’d be comfortable discussing it with a stranger.'”
+In the interview with New York Times, Emma also reveals the best piece of advice she received from her parents.
+“Yeah, I think I’ve been lucky in that neither of my parents got swept up in it, it wasn’t something they wanted for me, it wasn’t something that they were overawed by.
+They gave me the best advice they could, and I think they gave me very good advice,” she says.
+“But my mum particularly said, ‘Right, you’re going to go into these interviews and they’re going to ask you anything they feel like asking you, and every time they ask you a question, think about whether you’d be comfortable discussing it with a stranger.'”

 Well, celebrity can be a tricky business.
 And Watson definitely knows this.
 “If I went to somewhere busy, I wouldn’t last very long.
 I can’t go to a museum, I’ll last 10 or 15 minutes in a museum.
 The problem is that when one person asks for a photograph, then someone sees a flash goes off, then everyone else sort of . . . it’s sort of like a domino effect.
 And then very quickly the situation starts to get out of control to a point where I can’t manage it on my own,” she explains.